hanhanhan-kim/cold_stage/README.md

   <img width="250" src="docs/P_FF_control_eqn.jpg">
 </p>

 To implement the above control scheme, we first need to approximate the FF function.
 To do so, we try and build a relationship between PWM values and their resulting steady-state Peltier temperatures.
 We do so by uploading an open loop scheme to our microprocessor.
 The one I wrote and used is [here](https://github.com/hanhanhan-kim/cold_stage/tree/master/firmware/pwm_dc_ds18b20_open_loop).
-I collect with it the following timeseries data (while I don't show it below, because they depict just room temperature, I also collected temperature data for PWM 0 and PWM 1; they can be found [here](https://github.com/hanhanhan-kim/cold_stage/tree/master/plots/temps_vs_time_for_PWM):
+I collect with it the following timeseries data (while I don't show them below, because they depict just room temperature, I also collected temperature data for PWM 0 and PWM 1; they can be found [here](https://github.com/hanhanhan-kim/cold_stage/tree/master/plots/temps_vs_time_for_PWM)):

 ![pwm3](plots/temps_vs_time_for_PWM/temps_vs_time_for_PWM_003.png)
 ![pwm7](plots/temps_vs_time_for_PWM/temps_vs_time_for_PWM_007.png)